-The procedure offers assurance to workers and protection from victimisation, discrimination or disadvantage to workers who make such a disclosure in good faith and within the meaning of the Act.
+The Burgate School is committed to protecting individuals who raise concerns in good faith under this policy.
+Any act of victimisation, harassment, or detrimental treatment against a whistleblower will be treated as a serious disciplinary matter.
+If an individual believes they have suffered retaliation, they should report it immediately to the Headteacher.
+The school will take prompt action, including disciplinary measures where necessary, to address and prevent further victimisation.
 This protection applies in respect of such a detriment arising from an act, or a failure to act, either by the employer or by a fellow worker, whether the latter be with or without the employer's knowledge.
 The procedure also ensures that the person making the disclosure receives an appropriate response to their disclosure and is made aware of how they may pursue the matter outside of the school if the response given is not satisfactory.